ASSERT-KTH/CodRep/README.md

 To be get news about CodRep and be informed about the next edition, register to the CodRep mailing list:
 [codrep+subscribe@googlegroups.com](mailto:codrep+subscribe@googlegroups.com)

-## Official CodeRep Ranking
+## CodRep Leaderboard

-The official CodRep ranking based on Dataset5:
+The official CodRep ranking based on Dataset5 (lower score is better):

 | # | Team (Institution/Company) | Score | Tool |
 | --- | --- | --- | --- |